szabototo89/CodeSharper/README.md

 CodeSharper
 ===========

-Refactoring tool, written in C#
+Refactoring tool, written in C# and using TDD for developing (experimental).